 The first Thursday Lecture was given at the auditorium of United States Information Service in 1978, on the theme of "Values of America."
 Since then, it has been held every Thursday from April to June annually.
 Targeting the public audience including students and scholars, the lecture series covers various topics on American society, culture, and history.
 The annual events have established itself as a popular lecture series.

 From the first President Yo-Sup, Ju, Professor of Kyunghee University to the 15th President Seung-Gul Czon, Professor of Seoul National University, the term of presidency was two years.
 But since 1994, the presidency was set for one year, reaching up to the 36th President Hyun-Song Lee of Hankuk University of Foreign Studies in 2016.
+Professor Lim, Seong-Ho of Kyung Hee University is now the president serving from 2022 through 2023.

 In 1993, in honor of the generous fund donation by Woo-Am Bo-Hyung Lee, Professor Emeritus of Sogang University, one of the founding members as well as the 4th President, Woo-Am Award was established.
 In that year, Sangjun Jeong was chosen as the first recipient.
 Each year, the award is given to one or two scholars who have published the most outstanding research on American Studies in that year.